WD-BYPASS/WD_BYPASS/README.md

 *2:* I am responsible for any damages done to my device via the patches

-*3:* this is not all-encompassing, and more will be added when needed
+*3:* I realize that the TOS is not all-encompassing, and more will be added when needed

 ##
 The I, me, and my in the NDA and TOS refer to verified users.  **IF YOU ARE VERIFIED, YOU AUTOMATICALLY SIGN THESE**